Baby Development and Care: A Guide to the First 6 Months

 Month 1-2: Early Growth

-• Head Control: Babies begin to lift their heads briefly when lying on their tummies.
+Head Control: Babies start lifting their heads up briefly when on their tummies.

-• Reflex Movements: Rooting and sucking reflexes are prominent as they help with feeding.
+Reflex Movements: Rooting and sucking reflexes will be strong as they are essential for feeding.

-• Weight Gain: Steady weight gain is a sign of healthy development.
+Weight Gain Steady weight gain is an indicator of healthy development.

 Month 3-4: Strength Building

-At this stage, babies develop strength and coordination.
+At this age, babies build strength and coordination.
 Look out for:

-• Grasping Objects: They may start grabbing toys or fingers.
+Grabbing Objects: They might begin to grab toys or fingers.

-• Rolling Over: Some babies begin to roll from tummy to back.
+Rolling Over: Some babies will start to roll from their tummy to their back.

-By six months, babies become more active and curious:
+By 6 months, babies are more active and curious:

-• Reaching and Grabbing: Improved hand-eye coordination allows them to reach for and hold objects.
+Reaching and Grabbing: Better hand-eye coordination enables them to reach and grasp objects.

-• Teething: The first teeth may appear, leading to more chewing and drooling.
+Teething: The first teeth may arrive, resulting in more chewing and drooling.

-• Recognizing Caregivers: Babies begin to recognize their parents’ voices and faces, strengthening emotional bonds.
+Recognizing Caregivers: Babies start to recognize their parents’ voices and faces, helping to strengthen emotional bonds.

 Sensory Exploration

-• Visual Development: Newborns’ vision improves over the months, and by 6 months, they can see more clearly and track moving objects.
+Visual Development: Newborns see poorly, but their vision improves over the months; by 6 months, they can see more clearly and track moving objects.

-• Hearing and Language: Babies start cooing, babbling, and responding to sounds.
+Hearing and Language: Infants begin cooing, babbling and responding to sounds.

 Essential Care Tips